 Q: The words GOD and EVOLUTION both appear in the title of this book.
 And the subtitle is "How the Marriage of SCIENCE and RELIGION Will Transform Your Life and Our World."
-Does the title or subtitle intrigue you or disturb you in some way?
-And where in your own life experience do you think your response to that question was deeply shaped?
+Which of the two poles - religion or science - are you most comfortable with?
+Where do you anticipate that your outlook might be most challenged in the readings and in our discussions that ensue from those readings?